 "The stress-relief class was great," she said.
 "So was the diversity class and college orientation, the first class we took, because it gave us strategies not just for school but for life -- time management, organization.
 That really helped.

 "With the computer classes, it's almost like you don't know what you don't know until you need to know what you don't know.
 PowerPoint and different shortcuts in Microsoft Word documents helped in the workplace.
 The professional writing courses we were required to take really helped, too."

-Smith, who loves to read and listen to talk radio, appreciates the commitment to working students in the PACE program -- especially as a single mother.
+Smith, who loves to read and listen to talk radio, appreciates the commitment to working students -- especially as a single mother.

 "It's very adult-oriented," she said.
 "You don't feel like a fish out of water.
 You're in there with like-minded individuals.
 The professors have a high level of respect for you.
 They give you that strong foundation.
 It's very manageable if you want to do it. "